mkalewski/pdflatex.sh/README.md

-    -gd  DIR             convert DIA images in directory DIR -rd  DIR             convert DIA images in directory DIR recursively -h                   print (this) help message and exit +i                   make also index
+    -gd  DIR             convert DIA images in directory DIR -rd  DIR             convert DIA images in directory DIR recursively -h                   print (this) help message and exit +h                   make handout from beamer presentation, i.e. without overlays, pauses, and other beamer effects (the output will be in FILE-handout.pdf file)
+    +i                   make also index
     -i   FILE            make ONLY index
     -k   FILE            run 'chktex' command (if available)